Ben did what lots of young people do with their hard-earned money: spend it.

 Just before getting released from isolation, Ben learned that he had been approved for the apartment and on Dec.
 21, 2020, he moved in.

-“Everything that I have been trying to do has become 80% easier, because I have my own place,” he said.
+“Everything that I have been trying to do has become 80% easier because I have my own place,” he said.
 “I thought this was going to be me in three years from now.”

 “I really appreciate[d] what Jake did and Homeward Trust.”

+Once housed, participants like Ben are assigned a Follow-up Support Worker (FSW) who helps them maintain their housing.
+Ben receives weekly home visits and monthly rental assistance until he can increase his income.
 Ben confessed that he felt scared about getting a home, because he feared that he would lose it again without securing a job first.
-The difference this time is that he’s supported through Housing First
+The difference this time is that he’s supported through Housing Support.

 “They don’t just give you an apartment and then say ‘see ya!,’” he said.
 “There’s so much extra beyond just housing.
 They’re very involved.